DevopsProjects05/otel-ecommerce-integration/README.md

 - **OpenTelemetry Tracing**: Seamlessly integrated with Node.js application.
 - **Custom Spans**: Enhanced observability with detailed spans.
 - **OpenTelemetry Collector**: Processes and exports traces efficiently.
-- **Scalable Setup**: Ready to integrate with visualization tools like Jaeger or Prometheus.
+- **Scalable Setup**: Ready to integrate with visualization tools like Jaeger or Prometheus...

 ---